-Only a dozen of the first 100 American universities were established by the state.
+Each state government in the American union has its university with highly subsidized student fees for state residents.
+The Big Ten in the Midwest are all bigger than any private university, as are those in California and Texas.
+However, only a dozen of the first 100 American universities were established by the states.
 Protestant clergy or churchmen dominate among those who founded the rest.
 Some of their colleges have survived, and have become exceptionally successful universities.
 Among them are Harvard founded 1636 by an Episcopal immigrant, Yale from 1701 founded by a Congregationalist, Princeton from 1746 and Columbia (then called King's College) from 1754, both Presbyterian in origin.
-An Anglican evangelist began fundraising and building the University of Pennsylvania, but the school became organized by Benjamin Franklin as nondenominational.
+An Anglican evangelist began fundraising and building the University of Pennsylvania, but the school became organized by Benjamin Franklin as non-denominational.
 It opened in 1740 as the first full-fledged university in the New World.